Census education resources programmes

 It’s cross-curricular - leading on maths - and covers Early Years Foundation Stage (EYFS), Key Stage 1 and Key Stage 2 with specific resources for Year 6.

 The Let’s Count! resource programme has achieved accreditation from Mathematics in Education and Industry (MEI), National Association for the Teaching of English (NATE) and the Geographical Association.
+It also won “STEM educational programme of the year” at the Wales STEM Awards 2020.

 Visit www.letscount.org.uk to register your school today.